rkearsley/luabackend/README.md

 packetcache in PowerDNS at all!
 Your results will otherwise get mixed up with each other.

+Howto compile this as a standalone module:

+g++ -shared -o prefixes.so lua_prefixes.cc -fPIC `pkg-config lua5.1 --libs --cflags`

 =================================================
  TOECDN - The Open Edge Content Delivery Network